greg-js/arch-wiki-md-repo/wiki/_content/PCI passthrough via OVMF.md

 ```

 If there is no output, you're good to go.
-If instead you recieve `modprobe: FATAL: Module vfio-pci not found`, use the guide further down for `pci-stub` instead.
+If instead you receive `modprobe: FATAL: Module vfio-pci not found`, use the guide further down for `pci-stub` instead.

 ### vfio-pci